 We have also estimated the point at which a billion-dollar fund (fully into cash!) would run out of cash to post margin (this is the implied bust price).
 The closer it is to the bottom — zero — when you short it, the more shares you can buy with the same money, and the more amplified is the effect should the shares tick up.
 Can we imagine GameStop going to 700?
 Super unlikely — but not out of the question.
 Can we imagine $7,000 though, or $70,000?
 What would Homey say about that?

 Third: There is a hard practical limit to how far any short investor can let a losing short position ride.
 This is the ugly side of the limited recourse investment vehicle: you only have so many chips in the casino.
-As long as you can continue to fund margin calls, you can keep your position on and ride it out.
-But only as long as you have free cash on hand.
+While you can continue to fund margin calls, you can keep your position on and ride it out.
+But only while you have free cash on hand.
 Of you run out, no-one is going to lend more to you, however convincing your proposition.
 And raising new capital is the same as crystallising your loss on the position because it dilutes your existing investors into oblivion.
 The new capital will come in at the existing net asset value per share of the fund — your mark-to-market NAV per share is pretty much zero.
-Your new investors are going to require a helluvva lot of shares.
-And really, why wouldn't they just use their money to put on their own short position?
+Your new investors are going to require a helluva lot of shares.
+And really, why wouldn’t they just use their money to put on their own short position?
 As per the table above, that is a much safer bet.